 Use mindfully by being intentional about when, why, and how much you consume.
 Hash should improve your life, not become your primary way of managing stress or emotions.

-Always know your source—purchase only from licensed dispensaries like Stoops NYC that provide lab-tested products.
+Always know your source.
+Purchase only from licensed dispensaries like Stoops NYC that provide lab-tested products.
 This ensures you’re getting clean hash free from contaminants, residual solvents, or adulterants.

 Create a supportive environment by consuming in comfortable settings with people you trust.
 This becomes even more important when trying new products or consumption methods.